Structured Data Generation

 Now you can’t use it anymore and will get a FieldError if you try to do so.

-If you’ll attempt to unregister a field that was never registered then nothing going to happen:
+If you’ll attempt to unregister a field handler that was never registered then nothing going to happen:

-It’s pretty obvious that you can unregister multiple fields at once as well:
+It’s quite evident that you can also unregister multiple field handlers at once:

 fields=[